proftak/modules/0435/mdModule.md

 1. Analyze the call frame of the function according to the file callercallee.md:
   * consider parameters, return address, and local variables
+  * in TTP, a pointer is one byte wide
   * explain the order of stack operations
     * discern which ones are pushed by the caller, and which ones are reserved by the callee
     * determine and display in a Markdown table the locations of items on the call frame